FREQUENTLY ASKED QUESTIONS ABOUT BANKRUPTCY

-A majority of the clients I work with in my consumer practice as an Upland bankruptcy and debt lawyer can keep their all of their property when they file bankruptcy.
+A majority of the clients I work with in my consumer practice as a bankruptcy and debt lawyer in Upland, CA can keep all of their property when they file bankruptcy.
 This is because California offers exemptions that you can put on property to prevent it from being sold by the Trustee in the bankruptcy to pay creditors.
 Be sure to disclose all of your assets to your bankruptcy attorney to ensure that the exemptions available will cover your property.
 Generally, with exemptions you can protect about $30,000 in any type of property or if you have equity in a personal residence you can protect anywhere between $75,000 and $175,000.

 A Chapter 7 is a liquidation bankruptcy.
 In a Chapter 7, a trustee is appointed with the primary task of liquidating any non-exempt assets to pay creditors.
 Not everyone qualifies for a Chapter 7, which is subject to means testing, which is designed to determine if you have the ability to repay a significant portion of your debt.